adamberces/TrailBlazeR/README.md

 The supplied CMake project file can be used to build the project.
 I have tested with GCC 9.4.0, but probably any compiler will do the job that supports at least the C++20 standard, however on Windows you might need to work from homebrew libraries.

 ## Game instructions
 Control the ball with the left and right arrow keys (or alternatively A and D) and jump with SPACE/left CTRL.
 Light green tiles will speed up the ball, which allows longer jumps, while light red tiles slows down the ball to the initial speed.
+When a stage is cleared a bonus life is granted.

 # Reusable parts of the project
 The project's source code contains some parts which can be useful maybe even for your projects, which is offered for free reuse under the Unlicense.